 The macadamia, most versatile nut in the world.

 A term that is being used abundantly by many companies to describe a type of method for a wide variety of activities.
-At WelMac we operate on sustainable methodes from intrinsic motivations throughout the whole value chain.
+At WelMac we operate on sustainable methods from intrinsic motivations throughout the whole value chain.
 We believe that in order to produce a top grade product year after year, on a consistently high level, a farm or a business has to be run in a way that gives back as much as it takes.
 This applies for the people we work with as well as the land we work on and the environment we farm in.
 Our biggest impact at the moment is setting an example on farm level for other farmers, where we show that we can produce bigger, better and more nuts with less water, fertiliser, pesticides and herbicides.
 Meanwhile we are absorbing more CO2 then we emit and reinstating indigenous trees and wildlife, giving the ecosystem a chance to thrive.
 For us sustainability is a conviction, not just a label.

-One of the main issues in South Africa, as well as in many other countries, is the scarce availability of water and how to manage it properly using it with maximum efficiency.
-Countries like Australia have had to deal with draughts for a long time and also in South Africa we are seeing less rain over the years as well as a change in the general climate.
+One of the main issues in South Africa, as well as in many other countries, is the scarce availability of water and how to manage it with maximum efficiency.
+Countries like Australia have had to deal with droughts for a long time and also in South Africa we are seeing less rain over the years as well as a change in the general climate.
 WelMac is setting an example for other farmers, where we show that by using the correct systems, measuring, monitoring and studying data from the farm and applying good practises, we produce for years on end the highest quality and quantity of nuts in the area whilest using only 35% of the amount of water that is considered industry standard.

 As it doesn't make a lot of difference if only WelMac reduces her water usage by 65%, by opening our gates for other farmers and sharing our knowledge, we hope to show them and convince them, that it is also possible for them to achieve such results.
 That is why we have organised farmers days and study groups at our farm, to show how our operation is run and inspire others to follow our example.